Homeschooling With A Full House

 This might sound obvious, but when you are parenting 3, 4 or even 5 children, your time is crunched.
 Its hard to get a shower, let alone a planning hour each day.
 Homeschooling can naturally synch up with your family life, but you need to realize the extra responsibilities placed on you in this role and head into each week prepared.
 I try to set aside 1-3 hours each week, usually on the weekend when my husband is able to help with the kids, to plan for the week ahead.
 I take time to assess the previous week’s work, track where each child is at, in character issues as well as academic goals, and get all the assignment charts and printables for the coming week ready.
 I also glance over our curriculum, look at our calendar day by day, decide what to omit and what to add in, and spend some serious time on my knees in prayer.
 There is also absolutely a latte and delicious treat involved in this step!

 3. Map Out How You Will Juggle.

 Mentally think through where your children will be at each point during your day.
 I find that I can handle things much better if we move through the day subject by subject.
 I juggle personal instruction time with independent work for each child, and give the older children opportunities to quiz or help the younger ones.
 Mapping out who will be where and when can help keep you on track.
 Creating spaces that can naturally encourage learning is also helpful in determining where your children can be.
 I've found that keeping out baskets of books for discovery near a comfy chair, having pretend play spaces for the younger kids, desks and table space for the older ones and easy access to craft supplies creates natural "centers" for moving through activities during the day and engaging imagination during free time as well.
-You can read about one day’s worth of juggling in our home here.

 4. Embrace the Differences in Your Children